- What's On?

 Sheffield Hallam University’s Accommodation Services are a good place to start!

 Alternatively, there are letting agencies and estate agencies where you can find properties.
-Look out for ads placed in local newspapers, on the notice boards in the HUBS and on internet sites such as Gumtree, etc.
+Look out for ads placed in local newspapers, on the notice boards in the HUBS and on internet sites such as Gumtree, etc. Make sure you view the properties before signing any agreements!

 • You need to be clear what you are signing